drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/2_evaluate.md

-When passing a callback, you can also pass in a list of arguments you wish to use inside the scope of the evaluation, and these will be received as parameters in the callback, for example:
+When passing a callback, you can also pass in a list of arguments you wish to use inside the scope of the evaluation, and these will be received as parameters in the callback.
+For example:

 ```ts
 await page.evaluate((name: string) => {